sxs-collaboration/www_black-holes_org/_papers/Vishal:2025pqc.md

   fluxes, and self-force computations benefit from superconvergence.
   We empirically verify this behavior across a family of hyperboloidal layer compactifications with varying degrees of smoothness.
-  Additionally, we show that self-force quantities for circular orbits, computed at the point particle's location, also exhibit a certain degree of superconvergence.
+  Additionally, we show that dissipative self-force quantities for circular orbits, computed at the point particle’s location, also exhibit a certain degree of superconvergence.
 Our results underscore the potential benefits of numerical superconvergence for efficient and accurate gravitational waveform simulations based on DG methods.
 ---